samuelcrane/ippc-tpdp-cnenuphar/src/dp_conotrachelus_nenuphar.md

 ## Methods of insect recovery from plants and plant products:
 Eggs and Larvae: Eggs can be detected by observing fresh fruit for signs of oviposition and inspection of plant tissue beneath the scar.
 Larvae can be recovered from fruit by splitting the fruit and looking for signs of larval feeding and for larvae.
 Larvae will only exit the fruit after fruit drop, and so any fruit still on the stem may yield live larvae.

 Pupae: Pupae can be recovered from soil by sifting and hand searching with visual inspection of the soil associated with any plant product.
 Pupae tend to be found within 20mm of the soil surface.
-Pupae can be reared also from soil, following established guidelines (citation needed).

 Adults: Adults can be found by visual inspection of any plant part, including flowers, leaves, branches, and trunks.
 Adults are well camouflaged and will tend to appear as a small piece of bark.
 Plum curculio exhibit thanatosis, or tonic immobility, when disturbed.
 Collection in the field is done by jarring or disturbing the medium on which the adults are found (branches and trunks) over a white sheet, followed by visual inspection for immobile adults.
 Immobile adults fold their legs under their body and bend the rostrum under the prothorax, and appear as an oblong shape.